 The Samsung Odyssey OLED G8/G85SB S34BG85 is a 34-inch ultrawide QD-OLED monitor with a 175Hz refresh rate.
-It's the manufacturer's first venture into making QD-OLED monitors, but they've made QD-OLED TVs before like the Samsung S95B OLED.
+It's the manufacturer's first venture into making QD-OLED monitors, and they released the bigger Samsung Odyssey OLED G9/G95SC S49CG95 as their second QD-OLED monitor.
 The monitor is oriented towards gaming and competes with QD-OLED monitors like Dell Alienware AW3423DWF.
 The QD-OLED panel further enhances the gaming experience as it yields a near-instantaneous response time.
 Unfortunately, OLED panels present the risk of permanent burn-in with exposure to static elements, but this monitor has some features to help reduce this problem.
 It's worth noting that, unlike some competitors, Samsung's 1-year warranty doesn't cover burn-in in North America, though this may vary from region to region.

 The Samsung OLED G8 is a versatile monitor.
 Thanks to its OLED panel, it has a near-infinite contrast ratio.
 It allows it to deliver a fantastic experience in dark rooms when watching movies in both SDR and HDR.
 In the same vein, the gaming experience in dark rooms is amazing and further improved by the smooth motion handling.
 However, the lack of a polarizing layer makes the contrast worse in bright rooms.
 Still, it's very good for work purposes thanks to its ultrawide screen and wide viewing angles, which is also an asset if you're a content creator.
 Unfortunately, the subpixel structure causes some minor text clarity issues, as well as some color fringing around windows.